bejonath/Brain-Tumor-Classification/README.md

-# Brain Tumor Classification using CNN
+# Brain Tumor Classification using TF - CNN

 This project implements a Convolutional Neural Network (CNN) using TensorFlow to classify brain MRI scans for tumor detection and classification.